mmailhos/salt-sandbox/README.md

 Feel free to update the `states/` directory with your own state files to try out your modules outside from your production environment.

-If you are new to Salt, check out [a cheatsheet](cheatsheed.md) and run your first commands on this infrastructure.
+If you are new to Salt, check out [cheatsheet](cheatsheet.md) and run your first commands on this infrastructure.

 ## Requirements